iem-projects/pd-acre-amb/readme.rst

 Encoders use Ambisonics Buses to throw their signals to them and decoders read from a Ambisonics bus and distribute it to speaker outs, also managing the decoder matrix files.

-Making Ambisonics decoder matrices abd  for calibration of the system to feed the outs objects see ``amb/tools`` docu.
+Making Ambisonics decoder matrices and for calibration of the system some ``amb/tools`` are provided. (see documentation there).

 Visualization
 .............